Find Trade Colleges

 Top 10 Best Precision Metal Working Associate Degree Schools

 Our 2023 rankings named Itawamba Community College the best value school in the Southeast Region for precision metal working students working on their associate degree.
-Located in the town of Fulton, ICC is a public college with a small student population.
+Located in the town of Fulton, ICC is a public school with a small student population.

-A rank of #2 on this year’s list means Holmes Community College is a great value for precision metal working students working on their associate degree.
+Out of the 20 schools in the Southeast Region that were part of this year’s ranking, Holmes Community College landed the # 2 spot on the list.
 Holmes Community College is a small public school located in the rural area of Goodman.

 Out-of-state tuition fees for undergraduate students at Holmes Community College are $6,210 per year.